-AUSTIN – (July 26, 2018) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $42,070,000 multi-year loans from the State Water Implementation Fund for Texas (SWIFT) program* to the Upper Trinity Regional Water District (Collin, Cooke, Dallas, Denton, Grayson, and Wise counties).
-The assistance will allow the District to finance acquisition, design, and construction costs associated with a water supply project.
+AUSTIN – (July 22, 2019) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $45.5 million from the State Water Implementation Revenue Fund for Texas (SWIFT) program* to the Upper Trinity Regional Water District (Fannin, Collin, Cooke, Dallas, Denton, Grayson, and Wise counties).
+The District will use the assistance to finance land acquisition for the proposed Lake Ralph Hall reservoir.

 *The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
 Revenue bonds for the program are issued through SWIRFT.